 Vaccinated persons with an exposure are not required to quarantine if the meet the following criteria:

-- Are fully vaccinated for at least two week, e.g., have received their second dose in a two-dose series at least two weeks ago;
+- Are fully vaccinated for at least two weeks, e.g., have received their single-dose vaccine or the second dose in a two-dose series at least two weeks prior to exposure;

 - Have remained asymptomatic since the current COVID-19 expsoure.